HCL-TECH-SOFTWARE/hcl-workload-automation-chart/README.md

 ## Prerequisites
 Before you begin the deployment process, ensure your environment meets the following prerequisites:
-- Helm 3.0
+- Helm 3.12 or later
 - OpenSSL
 - Grafana and Prometheus for monitoring dashboard
 - Jetstack cert-manager
 - Ingress controller: to manage the ingress service, ensure an ingress controller is correctly configured.
 For example, to configure an NGINX ingress controller, ensure the following option is set if NGINX is installed using a Helm chart: `"controller.extraArgs.enable-ssl-passthrough"`.
 Refer to the [NGINX Ingress Controller documentation](https://kubernetes.github.io/ingress-nginx/) for more details.
-- Kubernetes version: >=1.15 (no specific APIs need to be enabled)
+- Kubernetes version: >=1.29 or later (no specific APIs need to be enabled)
 - `kubectl` command-line tool to control Kubernetes clusters
 - API key for accessing HCL Entitled Registry: `hcl.cr.io`
 - Optionally, create a secret file to store passwords and use your custom certificates.
 For further information, see [Creating a secrets file](#creating-a-secrets-file).